GoogleCloudPlatform/datashare-toolkit/ingestion/processUpload/README.md

 ## Transformation options

-There are generally two ways of transforming data from the representation in your data file to the target representation you expose to consumers.
+There are generally two ways of transforming data from the representation in your data file to the target representation that is available to consumers.
 If you know the schema in advance, you can author a ```<table>.schema.json``` file that embeds the schema in BigQuey format.

-If you do not know or do not wish to author the schema in advance, the data can be autodetected and, in the worst case scenario, be staged with all columns representing ```STRING```s.
+If the schema is not available in advance, the data can be autodetected and, in the worst case scenario, be staged with all columns representing ```STRING```s.
 In this case, you can author a ```<table>..transform.sql``` with SQL-based transformations